 In 1984, a homegrown hero rose to vanquish a despised foreign foe.
-This plot fed America’s growing national pride, and the phenomenon known as Hulkamania was soon born.
+This plot fed America’s growing national pride, and the phenomenon known as Hulkamania in the then WWF was soon born.
 The Iron Sheik was the ideal foil to launch this wrestling storyline for Hulk Hogan into something far bigger.
 They had the perfect setup to create something unique.
 But it almost didn’t happen!

 A long line of intimidating foes rose to challenge Hulk Hogan, only to be struck down by the seemingly invincible legend.
 Then there are a select few rivals, such as “Rowdy” Roddy Piper, who remained constant thorns in the mighty champion’s side.